imohitmayank/a_lazy_data_science_guide/docs/machine_learning/interview_questions.md

     === "Answer"
         Rejection sampling is a method to generate samples from a complex target distribution (like a hard-to-sample probability curve) by using a simpler "proposal" distribution you can easily sample from (e.g., a uniform or normal distribution).

-        Here's how it works: you first pick a proposal distribution that covers the target’s range.
-Then, you repeatedly draw samples from this simpler distribution and "accept" or "reject" each sample based on a quality check—if a random number (from 0 to 1) is less than the ratio of the target’s density to the proposal’s density (scaled by a constant), you keep the sample; otherwise, you discard it.
+        Here's how it works: you first pick a proposal distribution that covers the target's range.
+Then, you repeatedly draw samples from this simpler distribution and "accept" or "reject" each sample based on a quality check—if a random number (from 0 to 1) is less than the ratio of the target's density to the proposal's density (scaled by a constant), you keep the sample; otherwise, you discard it.
 This process ensures the accepted samples match the target distribution.
-It’s like filtering out bad candidates until you’re left with samples that fit your desired pattern.
-While simple to implement, it becomes inefficient for high-dimensional data or if the proposal distribution doesn’t closely match the target shape.
+It's like filtering out bad candidates until you're left with samples that fit your desired pattern.
+While simple to implement, it becomes inefficient for high-dimensional data or if the proposal distribution doesn't closely match the target shape.